Patrons buy doughnuts by the dozen to give owner time with ailing wife

 The post immediately went viral on social media and Facebook — in part because the doughnut shop is considered an institution in the area.

 For the past 28 years, the couple and their baker have gotten to the shop at 2 a.m.
 PT every day to bake the doughnuts.
 They then open to the community by 4:30 a.m., seven days a week.
-It's a routine they've more or less kept to since opening the store in 1990, a decade after the husband and wife immigrated from Cambodia.
+It's a routine they've more or less kept to since opening the store in 1990, a decade after the husband and wife arrived in the U.S. as refugees from Cambodia.

 Marc Loopesko, a resident of Seal Beach for 22 years, has been frequenting the shop for nearly two decades.
 He was one of the hundreds of locals who saw the post and decided to take action.